 The consolidated financial statements were prepared under the oversight of the Audit Committee (Committee).
 The Committee is composed of five members from the Farm Credit East, ACA (Association) Board of Directors.
-In 2019, the Committee met five times in person and held three conference calls.
+In 2020, the Committee met six times.
 The Committee oversees the scope of the Association's internal audit program, the independence of the outside auditors, the adequacy of the Association's system of internal controls and procedures, and the adequacy of management's action with respect to recommendations arising from those auditing activities.
 The Committee's responsibilities are described more fully in the Association's Internal Control Policy and the Audit Committee Scope of Responsibility.
-In addition, the Committee approved the appointment of PricewaterhouseCoopers LLP (PwC) as our independent auditors for 2019.
+In addition, the Committee approved the appointment of PricewaterhouseCoopers LLP (PwC) as our independent auditors for 2020.